 The Company's consolidated financial statements have been presented on the basis that it is a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The Company is in the development stage and has not generated any revenues from operations to date.
 Furthermore, the Company has experienced recurring losses and negative operating cash flows since inception, and has financed its working capital requirements through the recurring sale of its equity securities.
-As a result, the Company's independent registered public accounting firm, in their report on the Company's 2009 consolidated financial statements, have raised substantial doubt about the Company's ability to continue as a going concern.
+As a result, the Company's independent registered public accounting firm, in its report on the Company's 2010 consolidated financial statements, have raised substantial doubt about the Company's ability to continue as a going concern.
 The Company raised \$500,000 in November 2009, \$1,787,500 in January 2010 (of which \$1,200,000 had been advanced to the Company at December 31, 2009), and \$500,000 in February 2010, all through the sale of its securities to fund its business activities.
-As a result, the Company believes that its current resources are adequate to fund operations during 2010 and at a minimum through mid-2011, at a level that will allow the continuation of the Company's two drug development programs currently in process and completion of the initial Phase 1 study of LB-100, including initiation of a Phase I clinical trial if no unexpected delays occur in obtaining FDA approval in late 2010 or early 2011.
+In 2010, the Company was successful in competing for funds from the "Qualifying Therapeutic Discovery Grant" program of the federal government.
+The Company received \$244,479 of which \$127,994 was paid in October 2010 and \$116,405 was paid in February 2011, all in support of the Company's development of LB-100 (LB-1).
+As a result, the Company believes that its current resources are adequate to fund operations at a minimum through the first quarter of 2012, at a level that will allow the continuation of the Company's two drug development programs currently in process and completion of the initial Phase 1 study of LB-100, including initiation of a Phase I clinical trial if no unexpected delays occur in obtaining FDA approval in 2011.